glyg/CancerStemCells_GGH/doc/rapport.md

 P_sd = 1 - (P_sr + P_ar) # symetric differentiating
 ```

-## Next steps
+## Realizations

-Here is a list of the various things we can do further on:
+* Consulting/technical input for the writing of a "Émergence (PACA)" grant
+  proposal.

 * Systematically explore the adhesion energy parameters.

-* Measure and compare clustering in vivo and in silico.
+* Measure and compare clustering in vivo and in silico, via the definition
-  **Entropy** could be a good candidate for such a quatification.
+  of a tumor **entropy**.

 * Investigate other clustering mechanisms, such as environment dependent
   differentiation.

+> All the necessary code and generated files have been transfered to C. Maurange's
+team.

+## Meetings

+We met with C. Maurange at the following dates:

+- April 2nd 2015 - 14h to 17h
+- May 11th 2015 - 15h to 17h
+- Jully 7th 2015 - 14h to 16h30

+## Future work

 * Better reflect cell fate by allowing limited number of divisions for NCPs.